House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The answer to this question depends on several factors.
 First, if your car is still under the initial bumper-to-bumper warranty, the manufacturer will have no choice but to replace it (barring any extreme misuse issues on your part).

-You might also have a 2nd extended warranty purchased when, or after, you bought your car.
+You might also have a 2nd extended warranty purchased when or after you bought your car.
 Depending on what this warranty covers, it’s possible that it would cover an engine replacement.
-That being said, it’s not a guarantee and depends on the extended warranty and its terms.
+However, it’s not guaranteed and depends on the extended warranty and its terms.

 Some car owners also purchase a 3rd extended warranty.
 However, most of these types of warranties only cover specific parts.
 That might include, for example, the ignition, gearbox, or clutch, but typically not the entire engine.